How Long Does Underwriting Take? A Timeline

 Though the underwriting of your loan is mostly out of your hands, there are some things you can do as the borrower to ensure a smoother process.

-First, when you submit your information, make sure everything you’re providing is accurate, up-to-date and exactly what your lender asked for.
+When you apply for preapproval, make sure everything you’re providing is accurate, up-to-date and exactly what your lender asked for.
 Delays can happen if, for example, you aren’t submitting your most recent paystubs or bank statements, or if you provide the lender with documentation they didn’t ask for.

 Don’t apply for any new credit while you’re going through the mortgage application process.
 Taking out a loan or getting a credit card changes your financial situation and can interrupt the underwriter’s work, causing the process to take longer.

-Finally, make sure you’re responding to requests from your lender as soon as you can.
-As you wait for final loan approval, be prepared for them to ask for more documentation, and move quickly in getting it over to them.
+Finally, make sure you’re responding to requests from your loan officer as soon as you can.
+As you wait for final approval to complete the real estate transaction, be prepared for them to ask for more documentation, and move quickly in getting it over to them.
 The faster you move, the sooner they can finalize your loan details.

-Let’s go over some frequently asked questions about the underwriting process.
+Let’s go over some frequently asked questions about the mortgage underwriting process.

-According to Ellie Mae’s most recent data, conventional loans take an average of 51 days to close – 49 days on average for a purchase transaction and 51 days for a refinance.
+According to ICE Mortgage Technology, conventional loans take an average of 44 days to close – 43 days on average for a purchase transaction and 46 days for a refinance.
 As we’ve mentioned, the underwriting part of this could take anywhere from a few days to a few weeks.

 Once you’ve submitted your mortgage application, your part isn’t finished.
 Although it’s the underwriter’s job to look at all the documentation you’ve provided and come to a decision about your loan eligibility, you can help ensure the process moves along as quickly as possible by being prepared to answer questions and provide additional information as soon as your lender asks for it.